Diabetes has, sadly, become a very common problem in the United States.

 To minimize the risk of infection, keep your feet clean, dry, and protected.
 Wash your lower limbs gently in warm water and dry thoroughly, including between the toes.
 Use a moisturizer (everywhere but between the toes) to keep dryness and cracking at bay.

-Keep your feet protected by always wearing a comfortable, supportive pair of shoes that fits you well whenever you leave home, and check the inside of your shoes before putting them on to make sure they do not contain foreign objects.
+Keep your feet protected by always wearing a comfortable, supportive pair of shoes that fit you well whenever you leave home, and check the inside of your shoes before putting them on to make sure they do not contain foreign objects.

 Although footwear can protect you from stepping on foreign objects, shoes that don’t fit well can lead to sores, blisters, corns, or other conditions due to painful friction.